 Through Vince’s tenacity and perseverance, he has chosen not to allow fear to rule his life.
 He has become more compassionate and genuine, aware of other’s needs, empathetic towards to those suffer from debilitating anxiety, phobias, fear and worry.
 Living fear-free, Vince is able to assist others in order to help them gain a new perspective on life and write a new chapter that produces relief from anxiety and fear, healing, wholeness and freedom.
 He loves seeing lives changed and people walking in freedom!

 Vince has his Bachelor of Religion from Taylor University, a Master of Divinity from The Canadian Southern Baptist Seminary and a Master of Arts in Counselling from Providence Theological Seminary.
 He has spent many hours counselling as a pastor, providing spiritual coaching and direction, marriage counselling, and crisis intervention.
 He is a wedding officiate, performing weddings and pre-marital counselling in and around Calgary, AB, Canada.
-He is an Associate Professional Counsellor with PACCP (Professional Association of Christian Counsellors) and founder of iCare Counselling.
+He is a Certified Professional Counsellor (CPC) and founder of iCare Counselling.
 This is where he counsels in Calgary, home to his wife of 25 years and his three beautiful daughters.

 The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
 Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
 Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.

 - For a comprehensive list of Anxiety Disorders Symptoms Signs, Types, Causes, Diagnosis, and Treatment.